 Curtis: OK doll, let’s go kick some ass.

-One doesn’t expect great acting in these things, but all we see is the bare minimum.
+One doesn’t expect great acting in these things, but what we get is the bare minimum.
 Marjoe Gortner hits rock bottom in his film career, that’s for sure; the supposed camaraderie between the three hero leads is nonexistent.
 All we get are declarations of revenge and setups for righteous killing scenes.
 The worst Hong Kong chopsocky epic is better.

 But the audience comes to pictures like Ninja 3 for action and the release of hostile energy.
 Since Ninja are identity-challenged masked nobodies, they appear to have no human rights.
 It’s all for the better because our heroes kill them by the bushel — snapping necks, stabbing them and tossing them from great heights.
 I have a feeling that the group scenes simply hired all the martial arts clubs and classes that could be found in Durban, or better yet invited them to participate for free.
 I’ll bet that the action scenes feature the same five or six kickboxer-karate stuntmen, who fight and die over and over, ad infinitum.